CraftAcademyLabs/ca_course/bdd_with_rails.md

 $ git push origin master
 ```

-IF you encounter some problems you might need to `pull` from the remote repo before you make a `push`.
-This can occur if you initiated a repo with a README file or `.gitignore`
+IF you encounter some problems you might need to `pull` from the remote repository before you make a `push`.
+This can occur if you initiated a repository with a README file or `.gitignore`

 Just do `git pull origin master` and do a `push` afterwards.

 Remember one of the most common pieces of advice you hear during this bootcamp: ***you should commit early and often***.

 ###Add RSpec and shoulda-matchers

 Add `rspec-rails` gem to the development and test groups of your Gemfile.

 [`shoulda-matchers`](http://matchers.shoulda.io/) allows us to test common Rails functionality, like validations and associations, with less code.